 Use Case: Ideal for applications requiring structured data, such as financial systems, customer relationship management (CRM) tools, and e-commerce platforms.

 NoSQL databases are designed for unstructured or semi-structured data.
 They are more flexible than relational databases and are often used for big data and real-time applications.
-Examples include MongoDB, Cassandra, and Redis.
+Types of NoSQL databases include document stores (e.g., MongoDB), key-value stores (e.g., Redis), and graph databases (e.g., Neo4j).

-Use Case: Perfect for handling large volumes of data, such as social media platforms, IoT applications, and content management systems.
+Use Case: Perfect for handling large-scale, dynamic data, such as social media platforms, IoT applications, and content management systems.

 Cloud databases are hosted on cloud platforms like AWS, Google Cloud, or Microsoft Azure.
 They offer scalability, high availability, and reduced infrastructure costs.